Ghana Internet Policy

 Ghana was one of the first countries to be connected to internet in Africa.

 History

 Ghana became the next country to have internet in the Sub Sahara.
 Internet services began in Ghana in 1995.
 This was made possible through the collaborations between Network Computer Systems (NCS), Pipex International, The Ministry of Transport and Communication of Ghana, Ghana Telecom, and British Telecom.
 NCS had registered ghana.com domain in 1993.

 Wireless internet

 Ghana has over 15 internet service providers who mostly provide different forms of internet services.
-Most of these ISPs provide wireless internet.
+Most of these Internet service providers (ISPs) provide wireless internet.
 And these include all the telcos in Ghana.

 Internet speed

 According to bandwidthplace, Ghana's internet speed hovers around an average of 1.46 Mbit/s uploads across most of the internet enabled devices tested.

 Internet accessibility

 There are over 7.9 million internet users in Ghana who mostly access the internet from mobile devices.